OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A05.md

 ![Configuration page](../Assets/05-003-Install-In-Channel-3.png)

-Click the Save button to view your new tab.
+Select the Save button to view your new tab.

 ![Channel tab](../Assets/05-004-Installed-In-Channel.png)

-You can click the talk bubble in the upper left of the screen to open the chat; now people in the channel can chat about your app while they use it!
+You can select the talk bubble in the upper left of the screen to open the chat; now people in the channel can chat about your app while they use it!
 This is a lot easier than navigating back and forth between the tab and the chat.

 #### Step 4: Run it again

-If you click the small arrow to the right of the tab name and choose "Settings", Teams will open the configuration page again so you can change the settings.
+If you select the small arrow to the right of the tab name and choose "Settings", Teams will open the configuration page again so you can change the settings.
 This is possible because in the the Teams app manifest the `"canUpdateConfiguration"` property is set to true; if you set it to false, the settings option will not be available.

 ### Known issues